 - Three letters of recommendation

 - A writing sample.
 This can be anything you like as long as you wrote it (e.g., a term paper or essay you previously wrote for a course, a statement of purpose you submitted to another graduate program, etc.).
 We use this to assess your writing ability.
 There are no word count requirements.

 - Transcripts from all colleges/universities attended

-- Online application and application fee ($75, paid by credit card) Note: JHU can waive the application fee in certain circumstances For further questions about application fee waivers for financial hardship reasons, please contact Jenny Seat at email@example.com
+- Online application and application fee ($75, paid by credit card) Note: JHU can waive the application fee in certain circumstances.
+For further questions about application fee waivers for financial hardship reasons, please contact Alicia Boampong at firstname.lastname@example.org

-If you experience problems accessing the online application, please contact the Graduate Admissions Office using the online contact form.
+If you experience problems accessing the online application, please contact the Graduate Admissions Office.

-For additional information, email Jenny Seat at firstname.lastname@example.org.
+For additional information, email Alicia Boampong at email@example.com.
 Indicate in your email whether you are applying as a U.S. student or an international student.
 Note that the application deadline is January 1 to be considered for matriculation in the fall semester.

 Applicants’ files are maintained by the department, and admission decisions are made by departmental faculty committees.
-Inquiries regarding the status of an application should be made directly to Jenny Seat at email@example.com.
+Inquiries regarding the status of an application should be made directly to Alicia Boampong at firstname.lastname@example.org.